bwz5/C-HTTP-Server/README.md

 * Add support for other HTTP Request Methods other than GET

 ## TODO:
-* Smooth Weighted round robin load balancing
+* Create servers that will accept connections to the HEAD and then parse the message, returning a response

-* Create servers, connect them to a network (using connect()), create bash scripts for them to run ./server on startup
+, connect them to a network (using connect()), create bash scripts for them to run ./server on startup
-* Change the make file to have a maker server and make head rules
-    * Here, head will be the server distributing